O'Dawley History, Family Crest & Coats of Arms

 Because early scribes and church officials often spelled names as they sounded, a person could have many various spellings of his name.Many different spelling variations of the surname O'Dawley were found in the archives researched.
 These included Daly, Daley, Daylie, Dayley, Dalley, Dailey, Daily, Dailley, Dally, O'Daily, O'Daley and many more.

 Early Notables of the O'Dawley family (pre 1700)

-O'Daly (d.
-1617), Irish author of the satire "The Tribes of Ireland"; Dominic O'Daly...
-Another 30 words (2 lines of text) are included under the topic Early O'Dawley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early O'Dawley Notables in all our PDF Extended History products and printed products wherever possible.